Oriplus/oriplus/README.md

 🌱 I’m currently learning Solidity.

-🔭 I’m currently working as an PHP developer
+🔭 I’m currently working as a PHP developer

 ### 🎯 Some technologies I use: